 We need another level to understand more, this is Pranamaya Kosha.

 Pranamaya Kosha is the layer of breath and nerve currents in the body.
 The anna or the food gets burnt through Prana itself.
-This is the real reason why human body have such a structure.
+This is the real reason why the human body has such a structure.
 There are five pranas in the human body.
 These Pranas not only give shape to the body but decides the shape of our consciousness also.
-The Prana and Apana balances the food in body, Samana, is the balance itself.
+The Prana and Apana balance the food in the body, Samana, is the balance itself.
 Udana shapes the mystical experiences followed by the pleasures of life.
 The Vyana shapes the expansion of consciousness itself.

-Again, Pranamaya Kosha cannot justify why and how the consciousness is shaped?
+Again, Pranamaya Kosha cannot justify why and how consciousness is shaped?
 It requires another Kosha.
-Many human beings live in this consciousness level.
+Many human beings live on this consciousness level.
 This is Manonmaya Kosha.

 The Vijnanamaya Kosha is the intelligence itself.
-This Kosha decides, on which time, where and how the memories should manifest so that the Karma and Samskara gets fulfilled.
+This Kosha decides, on which time, where, and how the memories should manifest so that the Karma and Samskara get fulfilled.
 The intelligence however remains enveloped within the satisfaction only.
 Unless the person gets satisfied to do some work, he/she never does that.
-So bringing satisfaction is necessary to fulfil the Karma and Samskara.
+So bringing satisfaction is necessary to fulfill the Karma and Samskara.
 This itself requires another level in the Pancha Koshas Theory.

 So, the concept of Pancha Koshas needs the ultimate layer.
 This controller is the Atman.